nwthomas/Sprint-Challenge-React-Wars/Answers.md

 2. What does it mean to _think_ in react?

+Thinking in React, for me, means to think in terms of components and the flow of state throughout the application.
+Instead of being overwhelming, I find that this has the opposite effect...
+To quote Mel Gibson in _The Patriot_, "Aim small, miss small."
+By focusing on smaller components and how those puzzle pieces fit together, I think that React allows developers to develop an amazing, component-based (and extensible) application with less effort.
+Finally, state allows us as developers to intentional pass components the only data that it needs to do its job well; this keeps the "global scope," as it were, of that component relatively clean.
+At least, that's how I like to think _thinking in React_ works for my workflow.

 3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+A _Class/Stateful_ component is a class-based component that is capable of holding state, normal methods, and lifecycle methods.
+They are largely where we are concerned with the behavior of the application, and we will pass down data and methods _from_ these components to other types to be displayed.
+Class components are dynamic in nature and are where we modify state using .setState().

+In contrast, _Functional/Presentational_ components are only concerned with displaying data based down on state using props.
+They are the meat and potatoes of the UI, and are typically what the user sees when they're actually interacting with the application.
+They are simple and easily modifiable due to the lack of complexity in their nature.

 4. Describe state.